 Initial dose: 1 suppository rectally at first sign of a migraine attack; 1 additional suppository may be administered after 1 hour if needed for full relief

 Maximum dose: 2 suppositories per attack; 5 suppositories per 7-day period

 -This drug should not be used for chronic daily administration.

 Use: To abort or prevent vascular headaches, such as a migraine, migraine variants, or "histaminic cephalalgia".

 What other drugs will affect caffeine and ergotamine?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with caffeine and ergotamine, especially:
+Tell your doctor about all your current medicines.
+Many drugs can affect caffeine and ergotamine, especially:

-This list is not complete.
-Other drugs may interact with caffeine and ergotamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect caffeine and ergotamine.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 - Drug class: antimigraine agents